lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 ## Key learning points

 - What's a JSON file ?
 How is it close from the structure of a ruby hash ?
-- How could you refactor your code to separate the responsabilities of each method ?
+- How could you refactor your code to separate the responsibilities of each method ?

 ## Further suggestions & resources